 Self-Advocacy and Disclosure for People on the Autism Spectrum

-Edited by Stephen Shore, Ask and Tell aims to help people with autism effectively self-advocate in their pursuit of independent, productive, and fulfilling lives.
-Ask and Tell is unique by being the first book to speak to the twin issues of self-advocacy and disclosure for people with autism and by consisting exclusively including the cover art and the preface by Temple Grandin of contributions by those on the autism spectrum for persons on the spectrum.
+Edited by Stephen Shore, Ask and Tell helps people with autism effectively self-advocate in their pursuit of independent, productive, and fulfilling lives.
+Ask and Tell is unique by being the first book to speak to the twin issues of self-advocacy and disclosure for people with autism and by consisting exclusively, including the cover art and the preface by Temple Grandin, of contributions by those on the autism spectrum for persons on the spectrum.

 MEET THE EDITOR